biojs/edu/series/graduates/20_basics.md

 We assume that you have successfully [bootstrapped]({{sitebaseurl}}/101/bootstrapping) a new BioJS package.
 {% endalert %}

-We have selected this options:
+We have selected these options:

 ~~~
 ?
 Module name? (required) biojs-io-graduates